NyxHexen/CI_MS1_THH/readme.md

 My **h4+ headings and body** font is Play, also from Google Fonts.
 The font is more angular which compliments the 8-bit style font.

 #### Images
-Images on the website have been sourced through Google Images search and, where available, are licensed for non-commercial use.
+Images across the website are sourced through Unsplash (fully licensed) and a couple of Google searches.
+The sources have been listed below.

 <details>
 <summary> Carousel Images </summary>